Part 2 of 2

 making it more responsive to recent price changes than SMA.

-- The EMA values tend to be more separated from the
+- The EMA values tend to be further from the MSP and exhibit greater volatility than the SMA.
+The

 percentage difference between EMA and MSP ranges from 94.10% to 102.29%,